 We used this model of behavior change technologies.
 The model classifies 5 phases in which behavior change can occur (bottom to top): Precontemplation, Contemplation, Preparation, Action, and Maintenance.

 Students place items into a designated bin when they are confused about whether or not it can be recycled.
-Experts emotely sort the item through a mobile app and notify the original owner.
+Experts remotely sort the item through a mobile app and notify the original owner.

 reco works by communicating with sensors attached to recycling centers around campus.
-As you approach the recycling center, a sensor will trigger when you come within a certain distance of a particular bin.
+As you approach a recycling center, a sensor will trigger when you come within a certain distance of a bin.

 Each type of bin (Plastic, Landfill, Aluminum, Paper) has it’s own unique proximity sensor.
 This proximity sensor will send a notification to your smartwatch.

 The initial notification is designed to catch your attention and make you think twice before throwing something away.
 To follow up, a short series of simple yes/no questions is used to guide you to the right place to dispose of your trash.